-Google My Business
+Google Business Profile

 is where you sign up to manage the details of your hotel profile which then appears on all Google’s applications, such as Google Maps.

 Google Hotel Ads

 is the Google advertising solution for Hotels.
 You can choose between two pricing models: cost-per-click or cost-per-conversion.

 Book On Google

 is an option from your Google Hotel Ads account (at no additional cost).
 It allows your hotel to have a direct “booking button” which appears on the Google profile from the search results.

 Google Trips is a travel planner application that allows travellers to get some inspiration for their future trip,

 Make your hotel appear on Google Maps

 You haven’t signed up on Google Maps yet your hotel already appears?
 This is normal.

 you’ll be able to add your hotel’s exact location, contact number, email, website link, photos, and other details you think potential guests might find helpful.

 Here are two most important things you need to follow through with:

 For the ownership of your business to be validated by Google and your listing to publicly appear on Google Maps and other Google applications.